Mt. Airy Keratoconus and Specialty Contact Lens Center

 Keratoconus is also associated with overexposure to ultraviolet rays from the sun, excessive eye rubbing, a history of poorly fit contact lenses and chronic eye irritation.

 Many keratoconus patients who visit our Mt.
 Airy eye care clinic also suffer from hayfever, eczema and asthma.
 Some researchers feel that eye rubbing may increase the progression of keratoconus.
 Although it hasn’t been proven that eye rubbing exacerbates keratoconus, it is still a good idea to refrain from rubbing your eyes.
 Dr. Schwartz may prescribe eye drops to minimize eye itching symptoms.

 In mild cases of keratoconus, eyeglasses and soft contact lenses can provide adequate vision.
 But in more advanced cases, most keratoconus patients will require custom-made GP contact lenses or specialty soft or hybrid contact lenses.
 It’s essential to properly prescribe your custom contact lenses.
 This is critical not only for optimal vision, comfort, and eye health; but poor fitting lenses can increase the risk of corneal abrasions, scarring, and infection.

 Surgery may be necessary in severe and advanced cases; published reports say that 10-20% of keratoconus patients get corneal transplants.
-If an examination reveals that you have significant scarring of the cornea, your doctor may recommend a corneal transplant.
+If an examination reveals that you have significant scarring of the cornea, your Mount Airy optometrist may recommend a corneal transplant.
 In this procedure, the scarred tissue is replaced with a section of donated cornea that is clear.
 Although most transplants are successful, most patients afterward still need eyeglasses, soft contacts, or GP lenses for adequate vision.